-Castle of the Moors was different from others, more like a massive fortress with towers and flying Portuegese flags.
+Palace of the Moors was different from others, more like a massive fortress with towers and flying Portuguese flags.
 While driving through Sintra, we caught a glimpse of its crenellated wall, and we couldn’t wait to see it.
-This medieval castle requires less time to explore then the others yet it is equally impressive and definitely worth a visit.
+This medieval castle requires less time to explore then the others, yet it is equally impressive and definitely worth a visit.

 Castle of Moors was build in the 8th and 9th century by the moors, and it was possible to walk along the walls from where we could see all the way to the Atlantic ocean and had a good view of Pena Place in the distance too.

 Castle opening hours: 09:30-20:00(summertime) and 10:00-18:00(winter time)

 Castle entrance fees: Adult, EUR 8; kids, EUR 6.50